 Once each semester, the residence hall staff will conduct health and safety inspections.
 Notice will be posted at least 24 hours in advance.
 These inspections are designed to protect you from conditions that may be harmful to the community.
 If there are unsafe or unhealthy conditions in your room, you will be asked to correct these.
 During health and safety inspections, staff members may not open closed closets, drawers, refrigerators, or luggage.
-If you feel like your room has been inspected inappropriately, contact your community’s coordinator or residence life and education.
+If you feel like your room has been inspected inappropriately, contact your community’s Coordinator of Residence Life and Education.